liquity/ChickenBond/README.md

 - Raise a `migration` mode flag
 - Move all permanent LUSD from permanent bucket to acquired bucket (thus making it redeemable)
-- Shift all LUSD currently in the Yearn LUSD vault to the LUSD Silo (thus making all pending LUSD, and some acquired, now in the Silo)
+- Shift all LUSD currently in the Yearn SP vault to the LUSD Silo (thus relocating all pending LUSD, and some of the acquired LUSD, to the Silo)

 ### Post-migration logic